 When it comes to fishing, choosing the right rig can make all the difference in your success on the water.
 Two popular options are the Texas rig and the Carolina rig, but what sets them apart?
 In this guide, we’ll explore the differences between these two rigs and help you decide which one is best for your next fishing trip.

 Although the rigs are similar, they are fished under very different conditions.
-Watch the video below to find out how and when to fish these two great bass catching lures.
+Watch the video below to find out how and when to use the Carolina rig and when to use the Texas rig.

-Bass Fishing Setup
+Carolina Rig Fishing Setup

 Slide the weight onto the line, follow with three plastic beads, a barrel swivel, and a leader line (somewhat smaller than the main line).
 What this allows the bass angler to do is to get the bait to ‘drop down’ to the bottom with speed and is especially recommended for fishing deep waters.

-Texas Rig For Bass
+Texas Rig For Bass Fishing